yousef0090/broadcast-bot/README.md

 ## Build the project
  ```
- make linux
+ mvn -Plinux package
  ```

 *windows* and *darwin* are also supported.
-Running *make* for the first time will generate self signed certificate (stored in ./certs folder).
+Running *ssl.sh* will generate self signed certificate and keystore file (stored in ./certs folder).
- Modify the Makefile before the run in order to better reflect your company's name/country...
+Modify the script before the run in order to better reflect your company's name/country...

 ## Register as Wire Bot Developer
 This is done using DevBot.
 Go to https://wire.com/b/devbot and log in with your Wire credentials